TheRoboticsClub/colab-gsoc2019-Shyngyskhan_Abilkassov/main/README.md

 1. It is currently needed to create your own package in your catkin workspace called "amazon_navigation".
 Copy the contents of catkin_files there.
 You should have config, launch, and maps folders.

-2. Source that workspace
+2. Source that workspace.
-possibly do
+Additionally, do following if required.
 ```
 source /opt/jderobot/share/jderobot/gazebo/gazebo-setup.sh
 source /opt/jderobot/share/jderobot/gazebo/gazebo-assets-setup.sh